 If you’re just using one monitor (like just a laptop screen), AND you click “optimize for video clip” when you share, your meeting participants MAY see gray boxes covering what you’re sharing.
 They may appear where the command bar is on your screen, or where your chat box is.
 All of those Zoom functions MAY create grayed-out boxes for your participants, as you can see in this sample from a robot class I taught.
 (Oops.)

 If you want to be sure how something looks to a meeting participant, test it with a friend or with a second device and see if you have this issue.

-The way I’ve found to avoid this is to have a second monitor or a projector.
 You show the slideshow on your second screen, and control it on your main screen.
 When you share the slideshow, be sure to share IT (called “screen 2”), not your controlling screen.
 Note: If you’re using an “extended screen”, sometimes the command bar for Zoom will appear on top of the slide show – just drag the command bar over to your main screen.

 Before the Meeting